 Accurate cargo measurement is extremely important.
-Accuracy is required to determine the amount of
+Accuracy is required to determine the amount of stowage space necessary to safely stow cargo on board the vessel as efficiently as possible.

 To determine the amount of space necessary to safely stow a unit of cargo, multiply its overall length by its overall width by its overall height.